SchuyBlu/Engine/README.md

 dotnet build; dotnet run --project ./src/Engine.csproj
 ```

-I will attempt getting this set up to run with just `dotnet run`.
 This should work independant of platform.
 To test just run `dotnet test`.